 At this point, you’re saying, “Justin, everything you just described eats up 70-90% of my after-tax pay, not 50%!”
 Okay, so you’re not living within the ideal budget.
 Technically, you should only be spending 50% of your take-home pay on your needs, but you may be spending 70-90% of it on your needs.
 So what do you do?

-Once you’ve built your ideal, dream budget, you can determine how much to pay yourself.
+You know how to pay yourself as a small business owner.
+But, once you’ve built your ideal budget, you can determine how much to pay yourself.
 Keep your expenses to 50% needs, 30% wants, and 20% savings.
 Now that you know what your current expenses are, how much do you need to pay yourself from your small business?
-Do you need to make adjustments to your personal expenditures, or do you need to increase your business’s revenue to increase your income?
+Do you need to make adjustments to your personal expenditures, or do you need to increase your business’ revenue to increase your income?
 Can you live within your ideal budget with the money you’re taking home?

-Be sure to join me in the next article where I’ll talk about one of the questions I get most often: how to pay a spouse in a business.
+Be sure to join me in the next article where I’ll talk about one of our top questions: can I hire my spouse to get tax benefits?

 Look, determining these kinds of pay strategies within your business can be tricky.
 Luckily you have access to experts.
 We would happy to discuss your specific situation and work with you to build financial plans that help both your personal financial goals and business payroll needs.